kahlil/grunt-compass/README.md

     }
     ```

+10. You can set the relative assets to `true` and set an image path for Compass spriting feature:

+    ```javascript
+    compass: {
+        somename: {
+            images: '/path/to/images',
+            relativeassets: true
+        }
+    }
+    ```

-10. Run "grunt watch" and change some SASS files :)
+11. Run "grunt watch" and change some SASS files :)

 # Real World Examples